sequenceiq/blog-test/source/_posts/2014-11-24-periscope-scale-your-cluster-on-time.markdown

   ]
 }
 ```
-For those who are not familiar with the properties in the scaling json:
+For those who are not familiar with the properties in the scaling JSON:

  * minSize: defines the minimum size of the cluster
  * maxSize: defines the maximum size of the cluster